-According to CDC, 85 million people have been vaccinated from COVID-19 in the United States to this date.
-While the fight is still not over for this pandemic, vulnerable patients such are still at risk for acquiring this deadly virus.
+According to the CDC, 85 million people have been vaccinated from COVID-19 in the United States.
+While the fight is still not over for this pandemic, vulnerable patients are still at risk for acquiring this deadly virus.

 Being pregnant in this unprecedented time has caused more anxiety, especially to first-time mothers and expecting mothers with comorbidities such as hypertension and diabetes.
-Health care models continue to innovate and improve in order to optimize services to patients while minimizing COVID-19 exposure.
+Health care models continue to innovate and improve on optimizing patient services while minimizing COVID-19 exposure.

-For a healthy pregnancy, regular prenatal checkups are advised every month during their 4th to 28th week of pregnancy.
-On the 28th to 36th week, doctors advise one prenatal checkup every two weeks.
+For a healthy pregnancy, regular prenatal check-ups are advised every month during the 4th to 28th week of pregnancy.
+From the 28th to the 36th week, doctors recommend one prenatal check-up every two weeks.
 Furthermore, one prenatal visit is required per week for the 36th to 40th week of pregnancy.
 Monitoring is different among patients who have more comorbidities and should be individualized by health care providers.
-But generally, they have more checkups than their healthy counterparts., one prenatal visit is required per week for the 36th to 40th week of pregnancy.
+But generally have more check-ups than their healthy counterparts.
+One prenatal visit is required per week for the 36th to 40th week.
 Monitoring is different among patients who have more comorbidities and should be individualized by health care providers.
-But generally, they have more checkups than their healthy counterparts.
+But generally, they have more check-ups than their healthy counterparts.

 The number of patients arriving at the doctor’s clinic became limited, and patients have restrained their time with doctors in the hopes of trying to limit possible exposure to the virus.
-This situation has created a barrier and contributed to a lesser number of regular checkups with their doctors.
+This situation has created a barrier and contributed to fewer regular check-ups with their doctors.

-Telehealth made innovations by providing virtual checkups for pregnant patients.
-Contrary to the belief that RPM is only for tech-savvy patients, most patients have a good response to telehealth by giving fewer hassles of scheduling appointments with doctors.
+Telehealth made innovations by providing virtual check-ups for pregnant patients.
+Contrary to the belief that RPM is only for tech-savvy patients, most patients respond well to telehealth by giving fewer hassles of scheduling appointments with doctors.
 Both health care providers and pregnant patients are saved from acquiring potential infections by limiting exposure to diseases.
-The American College of Obstetricians and Gynecologists (ACOG) recommends maximizing telehealth services to maintain access to prenatal and postpartum care during the COVID-19 pandemic.
+The American College of Obstetricians and Gynecologists (ACOG) recommends maximizing telehealth services to maintain prenatal and postpartum care access during the COVID-19 pandemic.
 Expanded access to telehealth modalities like remote patient monitoring and durable medical equipment should be considered for broad-scale and long-term implementation beyond this pandemic.

 As a medical doctor, the best thing about remote patient monitoring is preventing complications brought about by pregnancy-related diseases.
 Preeclampsia caused by hypertension has an incidence of 5% in the United States alone.
 With regular BP monitoring, HCPs will be alerted of potential risks brought about by uncontrolled blood pressure.
 Pregnant patients can be remotely monitored to control their weight and improve their diet.
 Prevention of complications with regular remote patient monitoring will lead to lesser hospital admissions, which will be more economical.